A time-optimal feedback control for a particular case of the game of two cars: Proof of Theorem

-\begin{proof} Either the internal boundary of left reachable set or the internal boundary of the right reachable set is part of the frontier boundary of the blocking set.
+The proof of Proposition \ref{prop:right_reachable_continuous_containment} is similar to that of Proposition \ref{prop:left_reachable_continuous_containment}. \begin{prop} Let $d_{pe}^{0}\geq2r_{e}+2\pi r_{e}(v_{p_{m}}/v_{e_{m}})$.
+If $\mathcal{A}_{p}(T_{a})=R_{p}^{r_{t}}({\bf p_{0}},T_{a})$ and $T_{a}=T_{r}^{c}<\infty$, then evader can always escape capture for $t<T_{a}$ by using feedback strategy. \end{prop} \begin{rem} Consider a situation where the active set is the blocking set and either the truncated left reachable set or the truncated right reachable set contains the evader's reachable set continuously.
+In such a situation either the truncated left reachable set or the truncated right reachable set is also an active set along with the blocking set.
+This is established in the next lemma. \end{rem} \begin{lem} Let $T_{lr}=\min(T_{l}^{c},T_{r}^{c})$ and $d_{pe}^{0}\geq2r_{e}+2\pi r_{e}(v_{p_{m}}/v_{e_{m}})$.
+If $T_{lr}<\infty$ and $B_{p}({\bf p_{0}},{\bf e_{0}},T_{b})$ is the active set such that $R_{e}^{-}({\bf e_{0}},B_{p},T_{b})=\emptyset$ then either $R_{e}^{-}({\bf e_{0}},R_{p}^{l_{t}},T_{b})=\emptyset$ or $R_{e}^{-}({\bf p_{0}},R_{p}^{r_{t}},T_{b})=\emptyset$ and $T_{b}=T_{lr}$. \end{lem} \begin{IEEEproof} Either the internal boundary of left reachable set or the internal boundary of the right reachable set is part of the frontier boundary of the blocking set.
 Without loss of generality assume that the internal boundary of the right reachable set forms a part of the frontier boundary of the blocking set as shown in Figure \ref{fig:blocking_evader_behind}.
 Since the evader is behind the pursuer and $d_{pe}^{0}\geq2r_{e}+2\pi r_{e}(v_{p_{m}}/v_{e_{m}})$, from Proposition \ref{prop:left_right_trunc_continuous_behind}, $BR^{1}$ and $BR^{2}$ are blocking curves.
 Thus the right reachable set will contain evader's reachable set continuously.
 Hence, for the blocking set, the capture will occur on $BCDFG$ w.r.t Figure \ref{fig:blocking_evader_behind}.
 The $AB$ part of the frontier boundary is redundant.
-Thus the capture by right reachable set and the blocking set will be at the same point of the frontier boundary and the claim follows. \end{proof} \begin{note} Proposition \ref{prop:left_right_trunc_continuous_behind} and Lemma \ref{lem:behind_time_same} allow us to consider $R_{p}^{l_{t}}({\bf p_{0}},T_{l}^{c})$ or $R_{p}^{r_{t}}({\bf p_{0}},$ $T_{r}^{c})$ as the active set when the evader is behind the pursuer.
-Also it suffices to consider only blocking set as be the active set when the evader is in the front of pursuer. \end{note}
+Thus the capture by right reachable set and the blocking set will be at the same point of the frontier boundary and the claim follows. \end{IEEEproof} \begin{note}Proposition \ref{prop:left_right_trunc_continuous_behind} and Lemma \ref{lem:behind_time_same} allow us to consider $R_{p}^{l_{t}}({\bf p_{0}},T_{l}^{c})$ or $R_{p}^{r_{t}}({\bf p_{0}},$ $T_{r}^{c})$ as the active set when the evader is behind the pursuer.
+Also it suffices to consider only blocking set as be the active set when the evader is in the front of pursuer. \end{note} \begin{prop} Let $d_{pe}^{0}\geq2r_{e}+2\pi r_{e}(v_{p_{m}}/v_{e_{m}})$ and let the evader be in the front of the pursuer.
+If $\mathcal{A}_{p}(T_{a})=B_{p}({\bf p_{0}},{\bf e_{0}},T_{a})$, then the evader can always escape capture for $t<T_{a}$ by using feedback strategy.. \end{prop} \begin{IEEEproof} Consider the situation shown in Figure \ref{fig:blocking_front_extreme} where the evader (denoted by point $E$) is in front of the pursuer.
+Let ${\bf z}$ be the last point of $R_{e}({\bf e_{0}},T_{a})$ covered by $B_{p}({\bf p_{0}},{\bf e_{0}},T_{a})$ at time $T_{a}$.
+The frontier boundary of $B_{p}({\bf p_{0}},{\bf e_{0}},t)$ and the external boundary $R_{e}({\bf e_{0}},t)$ both grow out radially with time $t$.
+Hence, the point ${\bf z}$ will lie on the external boundary of $R_{e}({\bf e_{0}},T_{a})$.
+Also, the point covering ${\bf z}$ will lie on the frontier boundary of $B_{p}({\bf p_{0}},{\bf e_{0}},T_{a})$.
+From Figure \ref{fig:blocking_evader_behind} it is clear that ${\bf z}\in ABCD$.
+Then at time $T_{a}'<T_{a}$ we have $R_{e}^{-}({\bf e_{0}},B_{p},T_{a}')\neq\emptyset$ i.e. the pursuer's reachable set does not cover the evader's reachable set.
+This situation is shown in Figure \ref{fig:blocking_evader_front_safe_region}.
+Thus the evader can always escape capture at time $t<T_{a}$. \end{IEEEproof} The next theorem characterizes the $CCSP$ and using it we determine the saddle point strategies, point of capture and time of capture in Theorem \ref{thm:cs-type}.
+Recall that $T^{*}$ is the $\min-\max$ time to capture under saddle-point strategies. \begin{prop} $\mathcal{A}_{p}(T_{a})$ is a $CCSP$ and $T_{a}=T^{*}$. \end{prop} \begin{IEEEproof} Proposition \ref{prop:left_reachable_continuous_containment}, Proposition \ref{prop:right_reachable_continuous_containment} and Proposition \ref{prop:blocking_continuous_containment} show that the active set $\mathcal{A}_{p}(T_{a})$ is a $CCSP$.
+Thus from Theorem \ref{thm:complete_containment_continuous_necessary_sufficient} we have $T^{*}=T_{a}$. \end{IEEEproof} \textbf{Proof of Theorem \ref{thm:capture_strategy_pursuer_evader}: }Let $T^{*}$ and ${\bf z}$ be the time of capture and point of capture respectively if the pursuer and evader use saddle point strategies.
+From previous analysis, since the frontier boundaries grow out radially, the point ${\bf z}$ belongs to the frontier boundary of the active set $\mathcal{A}_{p}({\bf p_{0}},T^{*})$ and the external boundary of the evader's reachable set.
+The time optimal trajectory for the pursuer, which lies in $\mathcal{A}_{p}({\bf p_{0}},T^{*})$, to reach point ${\bf z}$ is of the type $CS$.
+Thus, by Theorem \ref{thm:capture_strategy_pursuer_evader}, the saddle-point trajectory of the pursuer is of the type $CS$.
+Point ${\bf z}$ also lies on the external boundary of the evader's reachable set.
+The evader trajectory which reaches ${\bf z}$ in minimum time is also of the type $CS$.
+Thus evader's saddle-point trajectory is of the type $CS$ (by Theorem \ref{thm:capture_strategy_pursuer_evader}).